Sidney B. Linden Access to Justice Award: Past winners

-Since its inception, the Sidney B. Linden Award has been presented to the following deserving recipients:
+Since its inception, the Sidney B. Linden Access to Justice Award has been presented to the following deserving recipients:

 Mary Birdsell — 2018